Last Updated on

 2. Displaying a Sign of Fatigue

+Ever seen your baby shake his head from side to side when sleepy?
+Well, this may be one of the reasons.
 Babies shake their heads to soothe themselves when they are tired, to fall asleep.
 The constant movement causes dizziness and rocks them to sleep within a few minutes.
-So if your baby is shaking his head while sleeping, it’s a trick he’s using to doze off.
+So if your baby is shaking his head while sleeping, it could be a trick he’s using to doze off.

 Your baby might shake his head when there is an infection in his ear or when his gums hurt, to feel more comfortable.
 It is quite common for babies to shake their heads from side to side while teething.
 While the shaking of the head is normal, if you think your baby is running a temperature, has a cold, or is teething, then it is worth seeking medical advice for his problem.